 The step theory in managing reversible lung diseases like asthma incorporates both short- and long-acting bronchodilators.
 Those with intermittent asthma should receive a short-acting bronchodilator such as albuterol as needed.
 Adding a low-dose, inhaled corticosteroid is the next step to more symptomatic disease, followed by adding a long-acting bronchodilator with the inhaled steroid.
-Increasingly aggressive treatment is deferred to those who specialize in asthma and allergy treatment.
-Once control is achieved, the patient will consult with their doctor to wean them off these medicines to a smaller dose with fewer adverse effects.
+Increasingly aggressive treatment should defer to those who specialize in asthma and allergy treatment.
+After achieving control, the patient will consult with their doctor to wean them off these medicines to a smaller dose with fewer adverse effects.
 Failure to control symptoms with short or long-acting bronchodilators and corticosteroids can cause irreversible lung injury.
 Frequent monitoring by pulmonary function tests and peak airway flow is the mainstay of treatment success.

 Bronchodilators' mechanism of action includes targeting the beta-2 receptor, which is a G-protein coupled receptor, in the lung airways.
 When the beta-2 receptor is activated, the smooth muscle of the airway relaxes.
 Subsequently, the patient experiences better airflow for a period.
-Consistent use of beta-2 agonists for an extended amount of time reduces their efficacy due to down-regulation of the beta-2 receptor in the airways.
-As such, a higher dose of medicine is required to achieve the same result.
-Bronchodilators are metabolized in the gastrointestinal tract by cytochrome P-450 enzymes.
+Consistent use of beta-2 agonists for an extended amount of time reduces their efficacy due to the down-regulation of the beta-2 receptor in the airways.
+As such, a higher dose of medicine is necessary to achieve the same result.
+Bronchodilator metabolism occurs in the gastrointestinal tract by cytochrome P-450 enzymes.
 About 80% to 100% is excreted in the urine, and less than 20% is excreted in feces.
-Short-acting bronchodilators have a half-life of 3 to 6 hours, while longer acting bronchodilators have a half-life of 18 to 24 hours.
+Short-acting bronchodilators have a half-life of 3 to 6 hours, while longer-acting bronchodilators have a half-life of 18 to 24 hours.

 Anticholinergics target parasympathetic nervous system receptors in the airways and inhibit their function.
 Since the parasympathetic nervous system is responsible for increased bronchial secretions and constriction, reversing those should provide bronchodilation and fewer secretions.

-Adverse effects of bronchodilators are due to sympathetic system activation.
-The most frequent and common adverse effects include trembling, nervousness, sudden noticeable heart palpitations, and muscle cramps.
-More severe effects include sudden constriction of the bronchial airways, or paradoxical bronchospasm, hypokalemia, and in rare cases a myocardial infarction.
+The adverse effects of bronchodilators are due to sympathetic system activation.
+The most frequent and common adverse effects include trembling, nervousness, sudden, noticeable heart palpitations, and muscle cramps.
+More severe effects include sudden constriction of the bronchial airways, or paradoxical bronchospasm, hypokalemia, and in rare cases, myocardial infarction.
 A patient should talk to their primary care physician if they have any comorbidities.
 For anticholinergics, side effects include symptoms caused by a decrease in vagal tone.
 These can include dry mouth, urinary retention, tachycardia, constipation, and an upset stomach.
-Caution should always be given to elderly patients whenever an anticholinergic is administered due to the possibility of acute delirium.
+Caution is always necessary when administering an anticholinergic to elderly patients due to the possibility of acute delirium.

 If a patient has a known hypersensitivity to the drug, then physicians should not prescribe it.
 These hypersensitivities include severe allergic reactions that can cause hemodynamic instability or loss of a patent airway.
-Use caution when treating patients with ischemic heart disease, arrhythmias, or hypokalemia, as bronchodilators have been shown to worsen the effects of these conditions.
-Exercising care with this class of medication is also important during labor and delivery and when treating elderly patients.
-In very high doses, caution is also warranted for patients with renal impairment.
+Use caution when treating patients with ischemic heart disease, arrhythmias, or hypokalemia, as bronchodilators have demonstrated worsening of the effects of these conditions.
+Exercising care with this class of medication is also essential during labor and delivery and when treating elderly patients.
+In very high doses, caution is also necessary for patients with renal impairment.

-A clinician should advise the patient on how to take the drug with the correct dosage.
-No routine monitoring tests are recommended with this class of medications.
+Clinicians should advise the patient on how to take the drug with the correct dosage.
+There are no recommended routine monitoring tests with this class of medications.
 Serious adverse effects of bronchodilators include bronchospasm, hypersensitivity reactions, hypertension, hypotension, cardiac arrest, hypokalemia, and hyperglycemia.
-Anticholinergics have been associated with dry mouth, constipation, urinary retention, and delirium.
+Anticholinergics have correlated with dry mouth, constipation, urinary retention, and delirium.
 If a patient believes they are experiencing any of these symptoms or general discomfort after taking this medicine, they should be seen by emergency personnel quickly.
 In particular, someone who is chronically on short-acting beta-2 agonists risks not achieving the same relief from their medicine as they once did.
 This phenomenon is called receptor downregulation.
-It happens because a portion of receptors that are being targeted end up being inactivated by the body due to overuse.
+It happens because a portion of receptors targeted end up being inactivated by the body due to overuse.
 Since fewer receptors are available to be targeted by this class of medicine, a less than adequate relief of symptoms occurs.
 Higher dosages are then required to achieve the same result.

-If someone uses a bronchodilator and experiences any of the adverse effects described, they are advised to seek medical attention quickly.
-These effects include difficulty breathing, fever/chills, decrease urine output, nausea or vomiting, tremors or convulsions, among others.
+If someone uses a bronchodilator and experiences any of the adverse effects described, they should seek medical attention promptly.
+These effects include difficulty breathing, fever/chills, decrease urine output, nausea or vomiting, tremors, or convulsions, among others.
 In an emergency room, a doctor can measure the patient's vitals and take a blood sample to detect any electrolyte abnormalities.
-From there, the patient can be managed conservatively.
+From there, the patient can have conservative management.
 If more invasive interventions are needed, patients may be started on a standard saline drip or given potassium to replenish reserves.
-In severe cases, they may be intubated to protect and control the airway.
-If a patient is suspected to have a toxic episode caused by an anticholinergic, physostigmine salicylate may be administered to reverse the symptoms rapidly.
+In severe cases, they may require intubation to protect and control the airway.
+If a patient is suspected of having a toxic episode caused by an anticholinergic, physostigmine salicylate is an option to reverse the symptoms rapidly.